Godovsky/single_file_projects/README.md

 Displays the time, file name, function name and line number.

+## pause.c

+A way to pause the program

 ## simple_perceptron.c

 An example of a simple perceptron that learns to convert kilometers into miles.